Landlord information and advice

 This applies to anyone who rents out residential furnished (or part furnished) homes.

 - at least one smoke alarm is installed on each floor of the property

 - a carbon monoxide detector is installed in every room which contains a solid fuel burning appliance

-Landlords who do not comply with the Regulations face a fine of up to £5,000.
-This legislation is enforced by the Housing Standards Team at South Lakeland District Council email
+Landlords who do not comply with the regulations face a fine of up to £5,000.
+This legislation is enforced by our Housing Standards Team.

 Landlord training: Cumbria Landlord Accreditation Scheme (CLAS)

 We take part in the Landlord Accreditation Scheme administered by the National Landlords Association (NLA).